LucidAkshay/kavach/README.md

 * **Phantom Workspace:** Intercepts destructive file operations (Modify, Delete, Create) and silently routes them to a hidden `.kavach_phantom` directory to trap malicious payloads.
 * **The Auto Enforcer:** A ruthless background Rust thread.
 If an intercepted action sits pending in the UI for more than 60 seconds, Kavach automatically issues a hard OS termination signal to the rogue agent PID.
 * **Temporal Rollback:** Automatic cryptographic caching of file modifications.
 If a file is under 50MB, Kavach enables instant 1 click restoration.
 Large files are dynamically flagged in the UI as ineligible for rollback.
-* **Honeypot Decoy Architecture:** Deploys a "sugar trap" `system_auth_tokens.json` file.
-Any process attempting to read it triggers an immediate High Risk Lockdown.
+* **Honeypot Tripwire Architecture:** Safely deploys a "sugar trap" `system_auth_tokens.json` file.
+Any process attempting to read or modify the decoy instantly triggers a High Risk lockdown and a distinct TRAP TRIGGERED alarm.
+Decoys are automatically scrubbed when the session ends.

 ### 🦀 Core Security Engine (Rust Layer)
 * **High Velocity Loop Break:** Heuristic detection of repetitive command patterns (e.g. recursive `npm install` loops) to force automatic agent suspension.